Vulnerability, The Last Taboo?

-Vulnerability for many may be the shadow, the hidden that which dare not be revealed, OR it may also be the default, wherein manipulation and carelessness can take centre stage to avoid speaking a truth that is more confronting, potentially freeing but also downright terrifying to the inexperienced.
+Vulnerability for many may be the shadow, the hidden, that which dare not be revealed, or it may also be the learned default, wherein manipulation and carelessness can take centre stage to avoid speaking a truth that is more confronting, potentially freeing, but also downright terrifying to the inexperienced.

-The vulnerability I am talking about here is the genuine kind, not the ‘tantrum’ or ‘drama’ kind where the protagonist is actually quite capable of helping themselves, but prefers instead to use manipulation or passive/ aggressive tactics to get their needs met consciously or unconsciously.
-True vulnerability is acknowledging what is actually going on in the relationship in question, whether the relationship is with the Self or another.
+The vulnerability I am talking about here is an authentic kind, not the ‘tantrum’ or ‘drama’ kind where the protagonist is actually quite capable of helping themselves, but prefers instead to use manipulation, drama or passive/ aggressive tactics to get their needs met, intentionally or not.
+True vulnerability is acknowledging what is actually going on between you, whether the relationship is with the Self or another.
 Vulnerability is a resource to actually achieve a mutually beneficial outcome rather than as a tool to wage messy, dirty conflict.

-For example, we can all think of situations where for one reason or another we have wanted, or even needed to be taken care of in some way, shape or form, to be soothed if you like, or just supported and appreciated for a day, a night, a month, a life time.
-Where a need to be understood was crucial, but where the ability to recognise that need was impossible because the mere thought of allowing such a realisation was too much to bear.
-It was only with hindsight that we realised what we needed, but were too fearful to acknowledge it; instead judging our own feeling for example as ‘weak’ or ‘inappropriate’, rather than seeing it for what it is, a basic human desire to be understood and acknowledged.
+For example, we can all think of situations where for one reason or another we have wanted, or even needed to be taken care of in some way, shape or form, to be soothed if you like, or just supported and appreciated for a day, a night, a month, a lifetime.
+Where a need to be understood was crucial, but where the ability to recognize that need was impossible because its acknowledgment was too much to bear.
+It was only with hindsight that we realized what we needed, but didn’t express.
+The default is to judge our feelings as ‘weak’ or ‘inappropriate’, rather than seeing them as they are, a basic human desire to feel close and connected.
 Somehow to admit our humanness is weak, animalistic or dangerous.
-My belief is that not acknowledging our feelings is far, far more dangerous.
-As my dear friend Cath says: What you resist; persists!
+My belief is that not acknowledging feelings is far, far more dangerous.
+As my late friend Cath used to say: What you resist; persists! ( I think she got it from Carl Jung actually).
 I can think of few cases where this is not a universal truth.
-When your strongest motivator is actually also your blind spot, communication can get very very messy.
+When your strongest motivator is actually also your blind spot, communication can get very, very messy.